XDagger/xdagj/README.md

 XDAGJ already has the basic functions as a pool, and the follow-up work is to improve the stability of the system while optimizing the existing code.Timely absorb excellent blockchain technology, and continue to inject fresh blood into XDAG

-The main work of the next stage includes but not limited to the following
+The main work of the next stage includes but not limited

 - Optimize the XDAG consensus process and synchronization protocol
 - LibP2P is used to replace the  DNET network and gradually improve the degree of decentralization as long as the system stability allows